sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Summon a paper crane.
 Speak a message of up to 50 words.
 The paper crane records the spoken words before flying up to 10 kilometers in a direction of your choice.

+### Photo-audio Gu
+*Rank 2 Manifestation*

+Cost: 2 portions

+Range: 5 meters

+Health: 9

+Food: Light and sound

+Keywords: [**Sustained**]

+Effect: While sustained, Photo-audio Gu records the surroundings within range.
+When you stop sustaining this Gu, the recorded scene is stored within Photo-audio Gu permanently.
+While sustaining a Photo-audio Gu with a stored recording, the recording is projected onto the wall in front of you.

+The camera angle of the stored scene is always angled from above and behind the user.

 :::
 \newpage
 ## $\centerline{Light Path}$